 When to Pay

-A number of colleges also allow payments to be made in installments over the course of the academic year, often for a small up-front fee.
+Several colleges also allow installment payments over the academic year, often for a small up-front fee.
 These colleges may allow or require the payments to be made through ACH, avoiding the need to send multiple checks through the mail.